knative/docs/docs/reference/api/eventing/eventing.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>DataBase64 is base64 encoded binary data used as the body of the event posted to the sink.
+<p>DataBase64 is the base64-encoded string of the actual event&rsquo;s body posted to the sink.
 Default is empty.
 Mutually exclusive with Data.</p>
 </td>
 </tr>